ga-curriculum/men-stack-embedding-related-data-skyrockit/add-data-to-the-applications-index-page/README.md

 # ![MEN Stack Embedding Related Data - Skyrockit - Add Data to the Applications Index Page](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to implement an index route and view in a MEN stack application.
+**Learning objective:** By the end of this lesson, students will be able to implement the `Read` operation for an `index` route in a CRUD application.

 Currently, when we finish creating a new application, our controller redirects to `/applications`.
 Now that there is data in the database for this resource, we want `/applications` to be a page that indexes all of the applications we've created.